kampax/EarthCul/Readme.md

 3. Run scripts in logical sequence (download → process → integrate)
 4. Follow individual folder README files for detailed instructions

-## Citation

-If you use this code or data in your research, please cite the EarthCul project appropriately.

 ## Contact